Skip to main content

 Use of egg products in food

-Egg products with at least 80% egg white or yolk, or both, must not be used in food unless they have been pasteurised.
+Egg products or mixtures, must not be used in food unless they have been pasteurised.

 Businesses that pasteurise these products need to: